sbastidaus/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

 * Tenancy Admin User
 * Tenancy Admin Password
-* Lab 1 for preparing your tenancy completed with your IDCS information documented in your key-data.txt file.
+* Lab 1 for preparing your tenancy completed with your IAM with Identity Domains information documented in your key-data.txt file.
     * `Cloud_Manager_Admin_Username`
     * `Cloud_Manager_Admin_Password`
     * `Client_Tenant`